rpodgorny/unionfs-fuse/README.md

 I'm open to patches, suggestions, whatever...

-The preferred way is the github issue tracker with the mailing list at unionfs-fuse@googlegroups.com as backup.
-Or see http://groups.google.com/group/unionfs-fuse.
+The preferred way is the github issue tracker with direct mail to me (radek@podgorny.cz) as a backup.

 Why choose this stuff
 ---------------------